minshi123/gitlab/doc/user/packages/nuget_repository/index.md

 ### Using dotnet CLI

 This documentation that your project has been properly built and a nuget package has been created.
-For more information, please see https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package-dotnet-cli.
+For more information, please see [the official documentation](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package-dotnet-cli.)

 You will need the following:

 - Your package file ending in `.nupkg`
 - The source name used during the [setup](#adding-the-gitlab-nuget-repository-as-a-source-to-nuget)